Fang people: Wooden heads

 One of the most popular art forms attributed to the Fang culture are the wooden reliquary heads, many of which contain the skull or bones of ancestors.
 There is a characteristic heart-shaped, concave face and large bulbous forehead.
-The heads are very abstract and focus on geometric form and covered in a black patina.
+The heads are very abstract, focus on geometric form, and are covered in a black patina.
 Some appear to 'cry', which is streaks of resin made from a mixture of palm oil and other seed oils.
 The heads are tied to the ideas of welfare and social power.

 Heads are an effigy and can be affixed to a wooden reliquary box/barrel.
 The bones and skulls of deceased leaders are kept in cylindrical boxes that are decorated with wooden sculptured figures.
 These bones are believed to have special powers that protect the well-being of the community.
-The bones are always within the possession of the deceased leader's family and it's kept hidden from the eyes of the uninitiated and of women.
+The bones are always within the possession of the deceased leader's family, and they are kept hidden from the eyes of the uninitiated and of women.